wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 ---
 layout: post
 title: "Measure impact of controls in Dave Hoeffner's the-internet website"
-excerpt: "Use Flood.io Element TypeScript to measure GUI performance accessing website stood up in AWS cloud using Docker, as measured by NewRelic"
+excerpt: "Use a web app (the-internet) used to challenge Selenium coding to compare scripts for performance testing (JMeter and Flood Element)"
 tags: [flood, perftest, selenium, testing]
 date: "2021-07-08"
 file: "flood-the-internet"